NathanBresette/MeLSI/manuscript/MeLSI_Research_Paper_mSystems.md

 ### Feature importance and biological interpretability

-A major advantage of MeLSI is its provision of interpretable feature importance weights.
+\noindent A major advantage of MeLSI is its provision of interpretable feature importance weights.
 For the Atlas1006 dataset, the learned metric assigned highest weights to genera in the families Bacteroidaceae, Lachnospiraceae, and Ruminococcaceae, taxonomic groups previously associated with sex differences in gut microbiome composition (30, 31).
 Figure 1 displays the top 15 taxa by learned feature weight, illustrating the clear hierarchical importance structure that MeLSI recovers.

 ![](figures/atlas1006_vip_combined.png)

-\footnotesize
+\noindent \footnotesize
 **Figure 1.** Feature Importance Weights for Atlas1006 Dataset.
 Side-by-side comparison of top 15 microbial taxa ranked by MeLSI feature weights.
 Left panel shows feature weights without directionality information.
 Right panel shows the same features colored by directionality, indicating which group (male or female) has higher mean abundance for each taxon.
 Higher weights indicate taxa that contribute more to distinguishing male versus female microbiome composition.
-Taxa from Bacteroidaceae, Lachnospiraceae, and Ruminococcaceae families show the strongest contributions.
-The directionality coloring reveals that different taxa are enriched in different groups, providing biological insight into how male and female microbiomes differ.
+Taxa from Bacteroidaceae, Lachnospiraceae, and Ruminococcaceae families show the strongest contributions (families previously associated with sex differences in gut microbiome composition and linked to host hormone metabolism, bile acid processing, and short-chain fatty acid production).
+The directionality coloring reveals that different taxa are enriched in different groups, providing biological insight into how male and female microbiomes differ and suggesting specific metabolic pathways that may mediate sex-associated microbiome variation.
 \normalsize

-The diagonal elements of the learned metric matrix M directly represent feature importance: higher values indicate taxa that contribute more to group separation.
+\noindent The diagonal elements of the learned metric matrix M directly represent feature importance: higher values indicate taxa that contribute more to group separation.
 Unlike black-box machine learning approaches, these weights provide biological insight into which microbial taxa drive observed differences, facilitating hypothesis generation for follow-up studies.
 MeLSI automatically calculates directionality information, indicating which group has higher mean abundance for each taxon, along with log2 fold-change values.
 This directionality information is included in the analysis results and can be visualized in feature importance plots, providing a complete picture of both which taxa drive group separation and how they differ between groups.

 To visualize how the learned metric separates groups, we applied Principal Coordinates Analysis (PCoA) using the MeLSI-learned distance matrix on Atlas1006.
 Figure 2 shows clear separation between male and female samples along the first principal coordinate, which explains the majority of variance.
 The ellipses (68% confidence intervals) demonstrate modest but consistent group separation, consistent with MeLSI's significant F-statistic (F = 5.141, p = 0.005).

 ![](figures/atlas1006_pcoa.png)

-\footnotesize
+\noindent \footnotesize
 **Figure 2.** PCoA Ordination Using MeLSI Distance for Atlas1006 Dataset.
 Principal Coordinates Analysis using the MeLSI-learned distance metric on Atlas1006 data.
 Points represent individual samples colored by sex (male/female).
 Dashed ellipses show 68% confidence intervals.
 The learned metric achieves visible separation along PCoA1 (18.4% of variance), consistent with the significant PERMANOVA result.
 \normalsize